Mountain West Conference men's basketball tournament

 The Mountain West Conference men's basketball tournament is held annually to determine the men's basketball champion from the Mountain West Conference.
-The winner receives an automatic bid to the NCAA Division I Basketball tournament, although they did not in the 1999–2000 season, the conference's first year in existence.
+The winner receives an automatic bid to the NCAA Division I Basketball tournament, although they did not in the 1998-1999 season, the conference's first year in existence.
 The Thomas & Mack Center in Paradise, Nevada has hosted the most tournaments (15), including the last 11 consecutive tournaments.

-San Diego State have won the tournament six times, the most of any team.
+San Diego State have won the tournament seven times, the most of any team.
 The No. 2 seed has won the tournament eight times, the most of any seed.
 The lowest seed to win the tournament was Colorado State as a No. 6 seed in 2003.
+New Mexico also won as a No. 6 seed, becoming the first team to play all four rounds and win in 2024.